 When diving in Melbourne currents it's common to surface and find you and your dive buddy are quite a distance from your dive boat.
 So be prepared!

-AP Diving Buddy Pocket Reel and Delayed SMB Package
+AP Diving Ratcheted Pocket Reel and Delayed SMB Package

 This is the best combination on the market.
 The Buddy Pocket Reel is wound with 45 metres of floating line, manufactured to AP Valve's own specifications for the optimum combination of strength and flotation.
 Simply attach the DSMB to the reel and you have a superb decompression marker buoy and also a buoy that can be used as a standard surface marker.